 For course descriptions not found in the UC San Diego General Catalog 2018–19, please contact the department for more information.

 HDP 1.
 Introduction to Human Development (4)

 This course introduces students to the central issues in the basic areas in human development.
-The course will explain relationships between biological, cognitive, social, and cultural aspects of development.
-Offered once per year.
-(F)
+The course will explain relationships between biological, cognitive, social, and cultural aspects of development across the life span.

 HDP 98.
 Directed Group Study (1–2)

 Directed group study, on a topic or in a field not included in the department curriculum, by arrangement with a faculty member.
-Topics will vary from quarter to quarter.
 Pass/Not Pass grades only.
-Enrollment requires prior consent of the instructor; students must have at least thirty units completed and a minimum 3.0 GPA.
-Student may enroll for no more than a total of two units in one quarter.
-Cannot be used towards HDP major credit.
-Prerequisites: 3.0 GPA and at least thirty units completed.
+May be taken for credit three times for a maximum of six units.
+Cannot be used toward HDP major credit.
+Prerequisites: lower-division standing, completion of thirty units of UC San Diego undergraduate study, a minimum UC San Diego GPA of 3.0, and a completed and approved form for Special Studies Courses 97, 98, 99.
+Students may enroll for no more than a total of two units in one quarter.

 HDP 99.
 Independent Study in Human Development (2–4)

 Independent study and research under the direction of a human development program, or affiliated, faculty member.
 Pass/Not Pass only.
 Cannot be used toward HDP major credit.
 Prerequisites: lower-division standing, completion of thirty units of UC San Diego undergraduate study, a minimum UC San Diego GPA of 3.0, and a completed and approved Special Studies form: UC San Diego Application for Enrollment Special Studies Courses 97, 98, 99.